m-tu/m-tu.github.io/_posts/2016-06-14-transaction-brainstorming.markdown

 Options/Ideas

 * use our API to define in application code where transaction starts
-    * This can't probably be the only way as no one will care enought to manage it.
+    * This can't probably be the only way as no one will care enough to manage it.
     * It is probably still useful to some people so we should have it.

 ## When to end transaction

-TODO
+Ending transaction means that user interaction has ended.
+He/She has gotten the response from the application or it might have also failed.

+Is there a need to differentiate between single page application and mostly server rendered app?
+I don't think there are many pages where nothing is loaded asynchronously on client side anymore.

+The difference between nav and no nav and hard and soft is not so clear here.
+But it seems like it makes things a bit easier.

+### 1. Navigation

+#### Hard Navigation

+* K-VBAD DOM completed
+    * Only accurate on mostly server rendered pages
+* K-BAD All XHRs completed
+    * HTTP polling, eg. our welcome page, can possibly detect this and work around
+    * Some totally unimportant XHR might slow the whole transaction.
+How often is this the case?
+* K-IFY

+### 2. No Navigation

 ## Notes/explanations